MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Import-PowerShellDataFile.md

 ### -SkipLimitCheck

-By default `Import-PowerShellDataFile` has a limit of 500 keys you can import from a `.psd1` file.
-The **SkipLimitCheck** switch will bypass this limit and allow you to import more keys.
+By default `Import-PowerShellDataFile` imports only 500 keys from a `.psd1` file.
+Use **SkipLimitCheck** to import more than 500 keys.

 ```yaml
 Type: Switch